History of Hotel D

 If you would like to see the panels in person, the exhibit is located in the main hallway of Hotel D. It is open to the public on Fridays, 1:00-3:00 PM.

-Visitors are welcome to drop in during these times.
+Visitors are welcome to drop in during this time.

 You may also request an appointment to view the display outside the public viewing hours.
 The exhibit is available for private viewing during normal business hours, excluding weekends and holidays.
 We will do our best to accommodate your request.
 Due to space constraints, we can only permit up to 5 visitors at a time to view the display.
 Submit a request to cte-hoteldexhibit@virginia.edu with (1) your name, (2) preferred viewing time(s), and (3) the anticipated number of visitors.
 Prior to your visit, we ask that you review our visitor policy below.